Leaky Gut Diet Plan: What to Foods to Eat, Avoid for Gut Health - Dr. Axe

 • Sprouted Seeds — Chia seeds, flaxseeds and hemp seeds that have been sprouted are great sources of fiber that can help support the growth of beneficial bacteria.
 If you have severe leaky gut, you may need to start out getting your fiber from steamed vegetables and fruit.

-• Healthy Fats — Consuming healthy fats in moderation like egg yolks, avocados, ghee and coconut oil is easy on the gut and promotes nutrient absorption.
+• Healthy Fats — Consuming healthy fats in moderation, like egg yolks, avocados, ghee and coconut oil, is easy on the gut and promotes nutrient absorption.

 • Omega-3 Fats — Certain protein foods also contain healthy omega-3 fats, such as grass-fed beef, lamb and wild-caught fish like salmon.
+These fats benefit the gut microbiome.

 • Fruit – Consuming one to two servings of fruit daily is a good way to obtain vitamins and minerals.
 You can steam apples and pears to make homemade apple sauce or fruit sauce.
 Fruit is best consumed in the morning and not later on in the day, and remember to keep fruit intake in moderation.